jimbobbennett/HappySadAngryWorkshop/steps/CheckTheEmotion.md

 }
 ```

 This declares an async function called `getResult` that makes a POST REST request to the `/result` route, passing the JSON document.
-Once the call is made, the JSON in teh result is extracted, and the `message` value in that JSON document is set as the text for the message HTML element, showing the result.
+Once the call is made, the JSON in the result is extracted, and the `message` value in that JSON document is set as the text for the message HTML element, showing the result.

 ```js
 getResult()